Ishan-000/chatbot-IW/README.md

     cd ../frontend
    npm run dev

 ### Usage
-Once the server and client are running, open your browser and navigate to http://localhost:3000 to access the chatbot application.
+-Once the server and client are running, open your browser and navigate to http://localhost:3000 to access the chatbot application.
 Sign up, log in, and start chatting!
+-Don't forget to set up the environment variables in the .env file

 ### Contributing
 Contributions are welcome!
 Please open an issue or submit a pull request for any bugs or improvements.